pomegranate-code/ESM/README.md

 # Easy Start Manager
-  This project aims make connection between java sourse and .sh script source.
+  This project aims to create connection between java source and .sh script source.

+  Today, too many linux distros is around the world.
+These linux systems have two main core which are debian and arch.
+  Sometimes they use different package manager and sometimes they use same.
+However, and of the day there are too many package manager in the world of linux users.
+The ESM project will not add another package manager in this system.
+  We just want to combine them under a roof with their adventages.

   ![MyProject](https://user-images.githubusercontent.com/89227429/130315396-ac5f1721-4ec7-4c6c-af69-427ab0ecb579.png)

- # Fresh Installation Script
+# ESM Installation Script
-Purpose of this repository is make installation after fresh debian system easier.

 ## Notice :
 #### This installation script can install programs from different package managers.
     1. Snap Store